You're unlikely to have periods if you are exclusively breastfeeding and your baby is under 6 months.

-If you're feeling an increased desire to have sex, this may be a clue to your fertility returning.
+If you're feeling an increased desire to have sex, this may be a sign your fertility is returning.

 If you are having regular menstrual cycles it is likely you have returned to fertility.

 Long, short, or irregular cycles can be a sign that your cycles are not yet fertile.
-Keeping a record of your cycles can help you to identify that your body is ovulating.
+Keeping a record of your periods can help you to identify that your body is ovulating.

 How to tell if you're fertile